sumeetkoshal/insurance/README.md

 * [http://dev.solacesystems.com]()

 ## Introduction
-This demo is to demonstrates how modern responsive insurance agent applications can be build to communicate directly to high performance Solace messaging system.
-Thus avoiding legacy way of communicating via web servers in the middle, which becomes a bottleneck by communicating synchronously to slow backend processing systems.

-By having Solace in the middle of a mobile apps and slow backend systems, Solace decouples and stabilizes backend systems (especially under huge volume) and trickle feed at the rate downstream systems can process and respond.
-Since there is no webserver in the middle for request and response, with minimal payload the responses are very fast.
-Solace has the capability to terminate 200,000 streaming web client connection.
+This demo shows how insurance agent applications can communicate with back-end systems using Solace messaging technology, instead of with web servers that frequently become a bottleneck.
+Solace decouples and stabilizes communications between mobile apps and back-end systems by sending information at a rate those back-end systems can handle.
+Since there is no web server performing request and response in the middle, response times are very fast.
+Solace has the ability to maintain 200,000 streaming web client connection.

-This demo typically shows how insurance agents can use iPad/Mobile applications on the fields for Customer Account Opening, Claims Filing and crosssell & upsell.
-Solace also underpins the ESB (Camel based) and feeds the Hadoop big data storage (not a part of the demo).The purpose of this demo is also to highlight challenges/limitations of typical/legacy REST based applications and to demonstrate Solace capability to allow browser/phone based applications to connect directly to Solace messaging routers and [do streaming REST based request/reply messaging](https://sftp.solacesystems.com/Portal_Docs/#page/REST_Messaging_Protocol_Guide/About_This_Document.html).
+This demo also shows how insurance agents can use smartphone/tablet apps to open customer accounts, file claims, and cross-sell/up-sell existing customers.
+Finally, this demo highlights the limitations of most REST based applications, and shows the advantages of connecting browser/smartphone applications directly to Solace message routers with [streaming REST based request/reply messaging.](https://sftp.solacesystems.com/Portal_Docs/#page/REST_Messaging_Protocol_Guide/About_This_Document.html).

 ## Solace capabilities highlighted: